katrinleinweber/v0dro.github.io/source/_posts/2014-11-29-one-dimensional-interpolation-introduction-and-implementation-in-ruby.markdown

 There are several types of interpolation depending on the number of known points used for predicting the unknown point, and several methods to compute them, each with their own varying accuracy.
 Methods for interpolation include the classic Polynomial interpolation with Lagrange's formula or spline interpolation using the concept of spline equations between points.

-The spline method is found to be more accurate and hence that is what is used in the interpolation gem for interpolating with third degree polynomials.
+The spline method is found to be more accurate and hence that is what is used in the interpolation gem.

 ## Common Interpolation Routines